haysconun/blastospim-processing-pipeline-Jupyter/README.md

 TODO: Enable some limited visualization of the tracking within the Jupyter notebook

-# Training BlastoSPIM-trained models on other Ground-truth Datasets (Jupyter notebook running on GPU)
+# Training BlastoSPIM-trained models on other Ground-Truth Datasets (Jupyter notebook running on GPU)

 ## WARNING: install procedure depends on configuration of your university / institute's computing environment